 Will there be more Circus Mirandus stories?

-I’ve also got a science fiction story in the works.
+In the meantime, Tumble & Blue (a story about two kids who’ve been cursed by an alligator in the Okefenokee Swamp) is out now.
+And I’ve also got a MG science fiction book in the works.
 Check back here or follow me on social media for updates!

 The rest of this FAQ page is full of SPOILERS for Circus Mirandus!
 Careful what you click on!